 What Happens if I Don’t Agree?

-If you don’t agree and the Local Authority doesn’t want your child to remain at home with you, then they may decide to take the following action:
+If you don’t agree and the Local Authority doesn’t want your child to remain in your home, they may decide to take the following action:

-- Ask the police to make a Police Protection Order which allows them to accommodate the child for up to 72 hours
+- Request a Police Protection Order which allows them to accommodate the child for up to 72 hours

-- Apply for an Emergency Protection Order, which lasts for a maximum of 8 days, with a possible extension to a maximum of 15 days
+- Apply for an Emergency Protection Order – this lasts for 8 days, with a possible extension to a maximum of 15 days

-If the Local Authority doesn’t want you to return the child to their home, then as above, they may seek a Police Protection Order or alternatively make an application to Court and commence Care Proceedings.
+If the Local Authority doesn’t want the child to return to your home, they can seek a Police Protection Order or make an application to Court and start Care Proceedings.